ugonnaagwu/practicechangeremote/Week 1/[PM1.3] HMW and ideation.md

 Wrap up:

-* Take a picture of each of your crazy 8s.
+* Take a picture of each of your 8s.
 Add it to the folder in your Team's channel.
 * You can repeat this as needed to keep ideating.

 ## Follow up